10 Best Engineering Internships for High School Students in 2024-2025

-STEM internships, especially in mechanical engineering, go beyond theoretical knowledge, allowing students to apply classroom concepts to real-world projects.
+STEM internships for high school students, especially in engineering, go beyond theoretical knowledge, allowing students to apply classroom concepts to real-world projects.
 This practical exposure cultivates problem-solving skills, critical thinking, and familiarity with cutting-edge technologies — attributes highly valued in the field.
-In this article, we’ve curated a list of 9 of the best engineering internship opportunities for high school students in the US that are open for applications in 2024 - not only are these internship programs highly competitive and rigorous, but also make for a prestigious addition to your college application.
+In this article, we’ve curated a list of 10 of the best engineering internship opportunities for high school students in the US that are open for applications in 2024 and 2025 - not only are these internship programs highly competitive and rigorous, but also make for a prestigious addition to your college application.

 Ladder Internship is an exclusive program tailored for high school students seeking hands-on experience with startups, covering various fields such as mechanical engineering, technology, finance, environmental science, business, healthcare, media, and more.
 Organized by Harvard alumni, this program collaborates with renowned entities like YCombinator and Stanford.
 Throughout the internship, participants engage in real-world projects, culminating in a final presentation showcasing their work.